clecai/amplitude-gtm-tracking/README.md

 Before you start implementing, you should feel comfortable with the dataLayer and the sequences of events happening when a webpage is loaded (pageview, DOM ready, window loaded).*

 You can download *amplitude_gtm_tracking_container.json* and import it on GTM.
 It contains, by order of importance :
-- `Amplitude — SDK`, a tag that is executed on All Pages (at pageview) and loads the necessary functions for Amplitude to
+- `Amplitude — SDK`, a tag that is executed on All Pages (at pageview) and loads the necessary functions for Amplitude to work.
-- `amplitude_project_id`, a lookup variable, which contains the ids of the Amplitude projects you will be sending data to.
+- `amplitude_project_id`, a lookup variable, which contains the ids of the Amplitude projects we will be sending data to.
-- `amplitude_event_properties`, a js object containing all the event variables that we will be sending to Amplitude.
+- `amplitude_event_properties`, a js object containing all the event-related variables that we will be sending to Amplitude.
-- `amplitude_user_properties`, a js object containing all the user variables that we will be sending to Amplitude. work.
+- `amplitude_user_properties`, a js object containing all the user-related variables that we will be sending to Amplitude. work.
 - `Amplitude - event - TEMPLATE`, a tag with no trigger, which you should copy each time you want to add a new event.
 It contains the code that is executed each time you collect an event and send it to Amplitude.
 Note how it ends with a property (`'amp_pageview_recorded:true'`) being sent to the dataLayer.
 We will come back to this.
 - `Amplitude - event - View page`, a tag triggered each time the window is loaded without the dataLayer containing the property `'amp_pageview_recorded:true'`.
 - 4 other `Amplitude - event` tags, which collect data at specific stages of a classic e-commerce funnel.
+- 5 triggers defining the stages of a classic e-commerce funnel (both server-side and client-side).
 - 18 variables starting with `DL_`, which are dataLayer variables.

-- 5 triggers defining the stages of a classic e-commerce funnel (both server-side and client-side triggers).
+## Sidenote 1: understanding how Amplitude events work
+Amplitude is an event-based tracking solution.
+Each event is basically an HTTP request that carries 4 informations:
+1. the event name
+2. the user id
+3. a json payload containing event-related variables
+4. another json payload containing user-related variables

+Purely in terms of data it works kind of like events on Google Analytics do, with the notable exception that **you can pass up to 2K variables to an event.** For us, it meant that, at first, we didn't need to worry about which variables should be sent to which events, we could basically send them all.
+This was step one in simplifying the process of adding new events to the tracking plan.

+## Sidenote 2: Leveraging the dataLayer
+You will notice that our implementation depends greatly on Google Tag Manager's dataLayer.
+Our aim is to have the data we collect transition through the dataLayer to GTM and feeding Amplitude with as few efforts as possible.
+This was step two of reducing friction in improving our tracking.

+Most of the variables we collect — like `product_sku` or `product_price` — are updated at different stage of our funnel — when a product page is loaded or on an add-to-cart event on the category page for instance —, using the dataLayer we only need to connect them once for them to be sent to Amplitude.

-## How to track a new event
+## How it all fits together
-foobar
+A picture is worth a thousand words

+## Collecting all pageviews without double-counting them

-## How to QA your tracking
+## Monitoring and QA-ing your tracking
-foobar

-## About Amplitude
 foobar

 ## About Google Tag Manager
 foobar